nextflow-io/nextflow/docs/process.rst

        <your command string here>
     }

 .. tip:: By definition a command script fails when it ends with a non-zero exit status.
-To change this behavior see `validExitStatus`_.

 The ``retry`` `error strategy`, allows you to re-submit for execution a process returning an error condition.
 For example::